ehn-dcc-development/hcert-kotlin/README.md

 Version 1.3.0:
  - Parse a missing `dr` value in HCERT Test entries correctly
+ - Add class `SignedData` to hold `content` and `signature` of a TrustList
+ - Add services to encode and decode Business Rules (also called Validation Rules)

 Version 1.2.0:
  - Split faulty implementations, sample data, to separate artifact: `ehn.techiop.hcert:hcert-kotlin-jvmdatagen`